subframe7536/maple-font/scripts/maintenance.md

 ### Prepare and tag locally

 1. Finish source, feature, page, and CJK updates, then run the validation baseline below.
-Make sure the `cjk-base` release is current and its four hashes match the repository.
+Make sure the `cjk-base` release is current and its 8 hashes match the repository.
 2. Preview the next version without changing files.
 The release task uses the development-only `questionary` menu with arrow-key navigation; each option includes its target tag and embedded font version, and `minor` is selected by default:

    ```sh